shixm-cloud/ENVR5350/Lab4.md

 ## 4. Available Potential Energy

-In this exercise, we will look at how avaiable potential energy (APE) resonds to global warming by examining simulations using the Commumunity Earth System Model (CESM).
+In this exercise, we will look at how available potential energy (APE) responds to global warming by examining simulations using the Community Earth System Model (CESM).

 ### Problem 1.
 Mean Lapse Rate